 Monitoring Java ES components on the Windows platform through the Monitoring Framework is fully supported, although there are some differences.
 For example, you must upgrade to Java 1.5 or later to avoid certain known issues.
-For other known issues, see the Sun Java Enterprise System 5 Release Notes for Microsoft Windows.
+For other known issues, see the Sun Java Enterprise System 5 Update 1 Release Notes.

-To Restart a Node Agent
+▼ To Restart a Node Agent

-If you need to restart the Common Agent Container that hosts a node agent, the components monitored through that node agent will not be visible in the Monitoring Console until you perform this procedure:
+If you need to restart the Common Agent Container that hosts a node agent, the components monitored through that node agent will not accurately reflected in the Monitoring Console until you perform this procedure: